--all All active units will be affected.
+--all All active units will be affected.

--citizens All (sane) citizens of your fort will be affected.
+--citizens All (sane) citizens of your fort will be affected.
 Will do nothing in adventure mode.

--unit <UNIT ID> The given unit will be affected.
+--unit <id> The given unit will be affected.

-If no target is given, the provided unit can't be found, or no unit id is given with the unit argument, the script will try and default to targeting the currently selected unit.
+If no option is given or the indicated unit can't be found, the script will use the currently selected unit.